lspector/Clojush/README.txt

             was correct, emulating Common Lisp subst.)
 20100918: - Created Eclipse project.
           - Deleted re-load/backtrace utils.
-          - Removed shuffle, as it is now in clojure.core.
+          - Removed shuffle, as it is now in clojure.core (in Clojure 1.2).
-          -
+          - Removed gratuitous def in define-registered.